MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-classic-client-end-of-availability.md

 Microsoft highly recommends that admins who want more control or a more gradual rollout of new Teams take advantage of these tools and functionality to begin slowly transitioning their users to new Teams now.
 Policies can be targeted to individual users, groups of users, or your entire tenant to give you flexibility to release to users group by group while monitoring progress and feedback.

-### What admins will experience starting April 01 2024
+### What admins will experience after April 01 2024

 In the Teams admin center: